louisecchan/louisecchan/README.md

 ## About me

-* 📫 How to reach me: louisecchchan@gmail.com
+* 📫 Reach me at: louisecchchan@gmail.com

 ## Skills